-- > Support you to engage with schools and other TEOs in the region, with support from the Ministry of Education (MoE). - > Support you to engage with local industry and employers as well as work directly with them. - > Host regular meetings and workshops to support development of a combined Investment Plan.
-These will also include discussions about career development. - > Provide data, evidence and advice to support the development of a combined Investment Plan and consider targeted interventions. - > Provide you with data and advice to support organisation-wide, integrated, culturally responsive career development services. - > Work with key partners, particularly MoE, to support your interactions with schools.
+- Support you to engage with schools and other TEOs in the region, with support from the Ministry of Education (MoE). - > Support you to engage with local industries and employers as well as work directly with them ourselves. - > Provide data, evidence and advice to support the development of a combined Investment Plan and consider targeted interventions. - > Provide you with data and advice to support organisation-wide, integrated, culturally responsive career development services. - > Work with key partners, particularly MoE, to support your interactions with schools.